5 – 4 – 3 – 2 – 1

 2 people or things most that most influence your work right now?

 Right now my life and my work are in a huge state of flux and I’m trying to figure out how mid-life, an empty nest, my husbands recent job loss, and my creative work are all going to meld together.
-Collaborating (& the creative energy that goes with that) with him on some metal work is a big influence as well as some sort of a gypsy vibe.
+Collaborating (& the creative energy that goes with that – not to mention the supplements I’ve been taking for creativity and energy*) with him on some metal work is a big influence as well as some sort of a gypsy vibe.
 I’m not sure where THAT is coming from though I always did suspect that my father came from a long line of the Irish Travellers (an lucht siùil) as we moved every two years when I was growing up.

 1 thing that happened that made you realize you were a creative person, crafter or artist?